Overall New Zealand Scholarship results 2019

 Top Subject Scholarship Awards

-$2,000 each year for three years as long as students maintain at least a "B" grade in tertiary studies
+$2,000 each year for 3 years as long as students maintain at least a B grade in tertiary studies

 Scholarship Award

-$2,000 each year for three years as long as students maintain at least a "B" grade average in tertiary studies
+$2,000 each year for 3 years as long as students maintain at least a B grade average in tertiary studies

-Scholarship in three or more subjects OR Outstanding Scholarship in two subjects (with no third subject) in the same year.
+Scholarship in 3 or more subjects or Outstanding Scholarship in 2 subjects ,with no third subject, in the same year 254

 Single Subject Awards